S. Sunoja, Dilip Kharela, Tulsi Kharela, Jason Choa, Karl J. Czymmeka,b, Quirine M. Ketteringsa

 This article is summarized from our peer-reviewed publication: Sunoj, S., D. Kharel, T.P.
 Kharel, J. Cho, K.J.
 Czymmek, and Q.M.
 Ketterings (2020).
 Impact of headland area on whole field and farm corn silage and grain yield.
 Agronomy Journal (in press). https://doi.org/10.1002/agj2.20489.

-This work was co-sponsored by the United States Department of Agriculture, National Institute of Food and Agriculture, Agriculture and Food Research Initiative Bioenergy, Natural Resources and Environment program, grants from the Northern New York Agricultural Development Program (NNYADP), New York Farm Viability Institute, New York Corn Growers Association, and Federal Formula Funds.
+This research was funded with grants from the Northern New York Agricultural Development Program (NNYADP), New York State Corn Growers Association (NYSCGA), and federal formula funds.
+We thank the farmers and crop consultants for sharing whole-farm corn silage and grain yield data.
 For questions about these results, contact Quirine M. Ketterings at 607-255-3061 or email@example.com, and/or visit the Cornell Nutrient Management Spear Program website at: http://nmsp.cals.cornell.edu/.